Cardypro/StructureAnalyzer/README.md

 ### Future steps

 - In future versions there should be some more aesthetic options like different colours for different types of interactions.
 - There are some issues evaluating hydrogen bonds that has to be investigated.
 For example, it's not quite sure how the hydrogen atom has to be taken into account.
+- In future versions other non-pdb-files should also be evaluable.

 ## References